Arteaga2k/problema3/app/Twig/doc/tags/include.rst

     {% set vars = {'foo': 'bar'} %}
     {% include 'template.html' with vars %}

-You can disable access to the context by appending the ``only`` keyword:
+You can disable access to the context by appending the ''only'' keyword:

 .. code-block:: jinja